 Dementia is a common condition.
 Your risk of developing dementia increases as you get older, and the condition usually occurs in people over the age of 65.

 Dementia is a syndrome associated with an ongoing decline of the brain and its abilities.

 - memory loss

 People with dementia can become apathetic or uninterested in their usual activities, and have problems controlling their emotions.
 They may also find social situations challenging, lose interest in socialising, and aspects of their personality may change.

 A person with dementia may lose empathy, they may see or hear things that other people do not or they may make false claims or statements.
 As dementia affects a person’s mental abilities, they may find planning and organising difficult.
 Maintaining their independence may also become a problem.
-A person with dementia will therefore usually need help from friends or relatives, including help with decision making.
+The individual will therefore usually need dementia care and help from friends or relatives, including help with decision making.

 - Your GP will discuss the possible causes of memory loss with you, including dementia.
 Other symptoms can include: